ModECI/MDF/docs/sphinx/source/api/MDF_function_specifications.md

 This operator supports **multidirectional (i.e., Numpy-style) broadcasting**; for more details please check [the doc](Broadcasting.md).</i></p>
 <p><b>onnx::BitShift(X, Y)</b> = onnx_ops.bitshift(X, Y, direction)</p>
 <p>Python version: onnx_ops.bitshift(X, Y, direction)</p>

+## onnx::Trilu
+ <p><i>
+Given a 2-D matrix or batches of 2-D matrices, returns the upper or lower triangular part of the tensor(s).
+The attribute "upper" determines whether the upper or lower part is retained.
+If set to true, the upper triangular matrix is retained.
+Lower triangular matrix is retained otherwise.
+Default value for the "upper" attribute is true.
+Trilu takes one input tensor of shape [*, N, M], where * is zero or more batch dimensions.
+The upper triangular part consists of the elements on and above the given diagonal (k).
+The lower triangular part consists of elements on and below the diagonal.
+All other elements in the matrix are set to zero.
+If k = 0, the triangular part on and above/below the main diagonal is retained.
+If upper is set to true, a positive k retains the upper triangular matrix excluding the main diagonal and (k-1) diagonals above it.
+A negative k value retains the main diagonal and |k| diagonals below it.
+If upper is set to false, a positive k retains the lower triangular matrix including the main diagonal and k diagonals above it.
+A negative k value excludes the main diagonal and (|k|-1) diagonals below it.
+</i></p>
+<p><b>onnx::Trilu(input, k)</b> = onnx_ops.trilu(input, k, upper)</p>
+<p>Python version: onnx_ops.trilu(input, k, upper)</p>

 ## onnx::RoiAlign
  <p><i>